mozilla/remote-settings/README.md

 * Syncing of data
 * Content signing - your data is signed server side and verified on the client side transparently
 * File attachment support
+* Target filtering (JEXL a-la Normandy)
 * !!!
-Real time, push based updates in Fx63/64 with no changes to your code !!!
+Real time, push based updates in Fx64 with no changes to your code !!!

 ## When will it be available?

-* The new API will be available in Fx62 (nightly).
+* The API was shipped with Fx62

 ## What does the RemoteSettings client API Look like?